-The COVID-19 pandemic has turned the world upside-down.
+The COVID-19 pandemic turned the world upside-down.
 The icing has become the cake.
-Between new rules for quarantining and social distancing, no business can overlook the inevitable digitization of their brands and ways their customers are now forced to engage with them.
+No business can overlook the digitization of their brands and ways their customers are now engage with them.

-In essence, COVID-19’s crunch on businesses could include an acceleration of what McKinsey calls “digital Darwinism.”
+In essence, COVID-19’s crunch on businesses included an acceleration of what McKinsey calls “digital Darwinism.”

 It’s not survival of the fittest.
 It’s survival of the “most digital”.

 Even before COVID-19, increasing digitization was a battleground for brands.
 McKinsey describes “Digital Darwinism” as including:

 We all felt the pain of the new changes that arose with the COVID-19 pandemic.
 But with the world becoming increasingly digital by necessity, expect Digital Darwinism to accelerate.
 Those with digital branding options can no longer treat these as “nice-to-have” features.